ArduPilot/ardupilot_wiki/dev/source/docs/making-a-mavlink-wifi-bridge-using-the-raspberry-pi.rst

 with the RPi.

 #.
 Download the `mavgateway file <https://raw.githubusercontent.com/dronekit/dronekit-python/3222b2cdb71b8b4c5b924ee28fc5d3529be00e67/scripts/mavgateway>`__
-   (from Github) and then copy it over to to the RPi.
+   (from Github) and then copy it over to the RPi.
 #.
 We now have to edit the file and change some aspects of it to make it
    compatible.
 Lets edit the file: